jaclu/AOK-Filesystem-Tools/FamDeb/img_build/iSH-Debian-FS.md

 ### bin/populate-deb-aok-img.sh

-Installs all the default AOK FS software, and cleans out some stuff not meaningfull on iSH-AOK
+Installs all the default AOK FS software, and cleans out some stuff not meaningful on iSH-AOK